typesense/showcase-spellcheck/README.md

 https://spellcheck.typesense.org/

-The UI is hosted on S3, the data is indexed in a 3-node geo-distributed <a href="https://cloud.typesense.org" target="_blank">Typesense Cloud</a> cluster with 512MB RAM and nodes in Oregon, Frankfurt and Mumbai.
+The UI is hosted on S3, the data is indexed in a single-node Typesense Cloud cluster with 512MB RAM in Oregon.

 ## How it works